 As with every Federal Open Market Committee (FOMC) statement day, there is a model for the stock market to follow pre and post announcement.
 Certain environments have very strong tendencies while others do not.
-Over the past few meetings, many of the strongest trends were muted and today is no different.
+Over the past few meetings, many of the strongest trends were muted but today is at least a little different.

 As with most statement days, the model for the day calls for stocks to return plus or minus 0.50% until 2:00 PM.
 There is a 90% chance that occurs.
-If the stock market opens outside of that range, there is a strong trend to see stocks move in the opposite direction until 2:00 PM.
+If the stock market opens outside of that range which seems very unlikely today, there is a strong trend to see stocks move in the opposite direction until 2:00 PM.
 For example, if the Dow opens down 1%, the model says to buy at the open and hold until at least 2:00 PM.